KaylaMLe/klswe/README.md

 To run a specific test file, include the `-- path/to/testfile.test.tsx` flag after either of the previous commands.
 The path can either be absolute or relative to the root folder, `klswe`.

 ## Project design

+### Architecture
+This frontend application communicates with a backend API to handle user-driven requests, sending inputs to the backend and receiving processed data in response.
+Individual components make API calls directly as needed, allowing the backend to manage complex data processing while the frontend focuses on displaying and interacting with the results.

+### Component design
+This project is structured with a modular component design, ensuring reusability and responsiveness across different pages.
+Key components are built to handle specific tasks, such as responsive layout adjustments, page metadata, and navigation, while smaller, focused components manage interactive elements like buttons and animations.

+#### Contexts
+Custom hooks and context providers manage shared state and encapsulate complex logic, enabling a consistent and responsive experience across components.
+Contexts are named following the `<Purpose/Content>Context` convention.
+Corresponding hooks are name `use<Purpose/Content>`, and providers are named `<Purpose/Content>Provider`.
+- `CsrfCookieContext`: Manages the CSRF token for requests to the backend API.
+The `CsrfCookieProvider` checks for an existing CSRF token in cookies or local storage; if none is found, it fetches a new token from the backend and updates the context.
+- `PageNumberContext`: Tracks the current page number, making it easy for components to identify and update the active page.
+The `CurrentPageProvider` exposes `currentPage` and `setCurrentPage` to child components, enabling them to highlight active pages and apply page-specific styles.
+- `ViewPortContext`: Manages a boolean `isMobile` state, which adjusts based on the viewport width ("mobile" defined as <= 600px).
+The `IsMobileProvider` listens for window resizing events and updates `isMobile` accordingly, allowing components to conditionally render or style content based on the device type.

+#### Higher-order components
+- `Responsive`: A versatile wrapper component used to apply conditional styling based on screen size, enabling seamless transitions between mobile and desktop layouts.
+- `Toggle`: This component is designed to conditionally style elements.
+Toggle accepts a Component prop (allowing any component to be wrapped) and applies a default style by default, switching to an alternate style when the condition passed in is true.
+CSS transitions are used to create a smooth effect when the style changes.
+If the condition is false, the component applies the alternate style on hover and focus for added interactivity.

+#### Layout components
+- `Page`: This component acts as a wrapper for each main page's content, setting up a consistent layout across the application.
+It includes page-level setup such as setting the document title and logging page views via API requests to track user engagement.
+- `NavBar`: This component provides the main navigation for the application, with links to key pages and various projects.
+It includes a dropdown menu for organizing project links and uses the `Toggle` component to highlight the currently active page.

+#### Page-specific interactive components
+Lower-level components are designed as containers for primary content and specific user interactions, focusing on delivering unique, immersive experiences.
+These components are primarily visual and are tailored to the specific needs of each page, not general reusability.

 ### Production dependencies
 The following dependencies are necessary to run the project.